E3SM-Project/Omega/components/omega/doc/design/Logging.md

 ## 1 Overview

-The OMEGA logging system(OMEGA logging system) offers a standardized Application Programming Interface (API) that facilitates the tracking of events occurring during the runtime of all Omega sub-components.
+The OMEGA logging system offers a standardized Application Programming Interface (API) that facilitates the tracking of events occurring during the runtime of all Omega sub-components.
 Each event comprises a descriptive message along with an indicator denoting its severity level.

 ## 2 Requirements